 Young woman’s death highlights gaps in mental health care

-Summary report by Alex Rowan
+Summary report by Liam Ronan

 Cheyenne Chrisp, a 25-year-old woman from Arvada, Colorado, was struck and killed on Dec.
 27, 2024 by a semi-truck during what her family described as a manic episode, officials and relatives said CBS News reported.